sara-sabr/ITStrategy/_pages/en/security-assessment-automation-lessons-learned.md

 Guidance on the SA&A process including the benefits of using re-usable components and gathering the required information on those re-usable components to complete a security assessment would be beneficial.

-###

 ### LLM tools are rapidly evolving and improving

 LLM tools, like AskSage, constantly improve and evolve.
 AskSage has added functionality like direct Word document injection and image recognition during the PoC.
-Staying up to date with new capabilities and deprecated features requires monitoring the platforms' product roadmap, terms and conditions, and practicing effective risk management.
+Staying up to date with new capabilities and deprecated features requires monitoring the platforms' product roadmap, terms and conditions, and practising effective risk management.

 ### Knowledge of how to use an LLM correctly (including prompt writing and knowledge of scripting) is essential